Sntai20/EvilNetConnectionWMIProvider/README.md

+Forked this program developed by Jared Atkinson to include in final project portfolio of at least 50 sample c# programs that demonstrate topics discussed in the class.

+## Project components (tasks) for each sample program:

+find suitable example programs hopefully written by professional programmers, carefully read the program code to figure out (as much as possible) what the program does and how it does it document your findings by annotating the code with program comments that demonstrate your understanding of the program compile and get the program running... debug it if necessary augment the program to better demonstrate its functionality capture the program output and append it to the end of your source code

 ## Evil Network Connection WMI Provider
 - Returns Netstat like Information when queried
 - Contains a RunPs Method that executes arbitrary PowerShell as System